sven-cork/love-art/README.md

   ![Screenshot of Artwork gallery](/assets/images/gallery.jpg)

 - ### Enrollment
-  - The Enrollment page features a form with fields for visitors to enter emaild address, first and last name.
+  - The Enrollment page features a form with fields for visitors to enter email address, first and last name.

   ![Screenshot of Enrollment form](/assets/images/enrollment-form.jpg)